 We can boast a number of recognised international and national experts from a wide variety of legal scholarship; ranging from domestic private and public law, to international and European law, as well as contextual, socio-legal and theoretical legal studies.
 Recent publications by members of the Law School bear witness to the variety and the depth of this expertise.

 The Law School has institutional recognition for its expertise in the areas of environmental law, human rights law and financial regulation.
 The University's Institute for Sustainability adds impetus to the Law School's existing interdisciplinary research within environmental law.
+The School is also closely linked to the Newcastle Institute for Social Renewal.
+Much of our research engages with themes of social renewal and one of our senior members of staff (Professor Hollingsworth) sits on its management board and is theme champion for social justice and citizenship.

 Many of our staff take an active part in the work of the following units: